vaistauga/eNewspaper-Performance-Metrics-Reporter/README.md

   </tr>
 </table>

+### View
+This establishes the referance between article web page URL and resposective article ID.

+insert table here

+here is the code used

 ## Future Improvements
 - Right now the reports are only shown in command line, showing these reports in a more visual way in html would be very useful for the end user
 - Hosting the SQL database on a public server would make testing this tool much more accessable
+- save the reports as views and serve them on request from a web server